The account of Nepali meter is wealthy and

 Laxmi Prasad Devkota (1909–1959):

-Known as Maha Kavi of Nepali literature,
+Known as Maha Kavi of Nepali writings,

 Laxmi Prasad Devkota had immense participation in the 20th-century Nepalese

-contribution to Nepali literature.
+contribution to Nepali writings.

-His works, including the epic poem
+His works, comprising the grand poem

-his insight into social issues.
+his understanding into communal issues.

 Post-Devkota Era (1960s Onward):